Rosevear Family Genealogy

 Jacob was born in Illogen, Cornwall about 1861.
 His father, Frank Rosevear, was born in St. Merryn, Cornwall.
 Jacob's mother was Ann Wallis, daughter of George Wallis.
 In 1856 Ann married Frank in the Parish of Little Petherick, Cornwall.
 Both Jacob and his father worked in the ore mines around Illogen.

-Jacob married Emma Jane Pomery on 5 May, 1884 they were married in Kirkby, Ireleth, Lancashire, in the northwest of England.
+Jacob married Emma Jane Pomery on 5 May, 1884 in Kirkby, Ireleth, Lancashire, in the northwest of England.
 Jacob was 23, Emma Jane was 20.
 Their daughter Harriet was our mother's mother.
 Both Jacob and Emma Jane were born in Cornwall to miners.
-The British census from 1881 lists Emma Jane working as a servant in Millom, Cumbria, and Jacob listed as an iron miner, living with his father and mother in Dalton in Furness, Lancashire.
+The British census from 1881 lists Emma Jane, aged 16, working as a servant in Millom, Cumbria, and Jacob listed as an iron miner, living with his father and mother in Dalton in Furness, Lancashire.
 Why Jacob and Emma, both born in Cornwall to old Cornish families, were living in Lancashire is not known for certain.
 A reasonable motive was the possibility of work and a better life after the economic collapse of the Cornish mining industry after 1871.
 Where and how they met is not known.
 Their marriage certificate shows them both living at 5 Haverigg Square, Millom, Parish of Kirkby, Ireleth, county Lancashire.

 Seventeen years after they married Jacob left England September 11, 1901 and arrived in New York aboard the White Star liner Teutonic from Liverpool.
 He is listed as going to meet a relative (illegible: member of family?) in (illegible), possibly Landsford, Carbon, Pennsylvania (illegible).
 Jacob probably emigrated again to find work in the Pennsylvania coal mines.

 Eight months later, in April 1902 Emma Jane, with her daughter Harriett and her two sons William and John, sailed for New York on the White Star liner Majestic out of Liverpool.
 They arrived in New York on May 1, 1902.
 Emma Jane was 36 years old, Harriett was 10 years old, William was 5 and John is listed as an infant.
-They are listed on the ship's register as going to meet Jacob in Beech Lake, Pennsylvania.
+They are listed on the ship's manifest as going to meet Jacob in Beech Lake, Pennsylvania.

 Within a year of moving to Pennsylvania from England Jacob has moved to Colorado.
 The 1903 City Directory for Leadville, Colorado lists a Jacob Rosevear as a miner with the Ibex Mining Company.
 Jacob's move west may have been motivated by the coal strike called on May 12, 1902 by the UMW in Eastern Pennsylvania.
 The Wikipedia entry describing the strike notes "The union had the support of roughly eighty percent of the workers in this area, or more than 100,000 strikers.
 Some 30,000 left the region, many headed for Midwestern bituminous mines; 10,000 men returned to Europe. "